DataDog/documentation/content/en/continuous_integration/pipelines/gitlab.md

 #### Tagging runners with hostname

 The GitLab runner must have a tag of the form `host:<hostname>`.
 Tags can be added while [registering a new runner][6].
-As a result, this method is is only available when the runner is directly running the job, excluding executors that are autoscaling the infrastructure in order to run the job
+As a result, this method is only available when the runner is directly running the job.
+This excludes executors that are autoscaling the infrastructure in order to run the job
-(such as the Kubernetes, Docker Autoscaler or Instance executors) as it is not possible to add tags dynamically for those runners.
+(such as the Kubernetes, Docker Autoscaler, or Instance executors) as it is not possible to add tags dynamically for those runners.

 For existing runners: